Myint Swe (politician, born 1965)

 Myint Swe (မြင့်ဆွေ, born 18 March 1965) is a Burmese politician and military officer who currently serves as a military representative for Amyotha Hluttaw.
 He is a member of Amyotha Hluttaw Women and Children's Rights Committee.

 Early life and education

 Myint Swe was born on 18 March 1965 in Hmawbi, Yangon Region, Myanmar.
-He graduated with B.Sc from Yangon University.
+He graduated with a B.Sc from Yangon University.
 Myint Swe is a major at Myanmar Army, military officer.